 Our prices start from £199 for a normal terraced house.
 The assessment will usually last a year, meaning the cost to you will only be 54p per day.
 However, if there are no major changes in the HMO, the fire risk assessment will be valid for a lot longer, or even when you have only made significant changes to the property.

 We are your local friendly Fire Risk Assessment team.
-Not only will you receive a Fire Risk Assessment but we will also include a complimentary HMO assessment as part of our service.
-Our team has over 25 years worth of experience in fire risk assessments, and are members of the Fire Industry Association (FIA), as well as the Institute of Fire Safety Managers (IFSM), and our mission is get you compliant with the law.
+Our team has over 25 years’ worth of experience in fire risk assessments, and are members of the Institute of Fire Safety Managers (IFSM), and our mission is get you compliant with the law.